RandyGaul/cute_framework/doc/protocol.md

 Protection against [Man in the Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) (MitM) attacks is quite straightforward for the Cute Protocol.
 The web service and the dedicated backend servers all hold a shared secret.
 This secret is the key used to encrypt and decrypt connect tokens.
 This key is never exposed to clients, and in this way a MitM can not read, modify or forge the SECRET SECTION of the connect token without somehow getting a hold of the shared secret key.
 Additionally, the PUBLIC SECTION of the connect token is protected by the AEAD since it is used as Associated Data.

-A MitM can potentially get a hold of connect tokens, but is unable to do anything with them.
+A MitM can potentially get a hold of connect tokens but is unable to do anything with them.
 If an attempt is made to use a valid connect token to join a game server, the challenge and response sequence prevents them from connecting since they do not have access to the `client to server key`, or the `server to client key`.
 These keys are uniquely generated by the web service for each connect token, and are given only to valid authenticated clients via the REST SECTION of the connect token, over a secure REST API call (like HTTPS, which uses the TLS/SSL protocol to setup a secure TCP tunnel).
 This means every connection a client makes to a dedicated server uses a shared secret key-set between the client and the server, making it impossible for a MitM to read, modify, or forge any encrypted packets.

 ### DDoS Amplification